PrashantGyawali/BouncyBalls/README.md

 # BouncyBalls

-My bad attempt at making a game in canvas
+My not so bad at making a game in canvas

 todo:
--home button
+-home button (done)
--high scores
+-high scores (done)
--play again btn when dead
+-play again btn when dead (done)